 4. Institutional membership shall be open to institutions or agencies responsible for or substantially interested in the custody, study, teaching, control, or use of records, archives, and/or private papers.
 Institutional members are eligible to receive the publications of the Society.
 Each institutional member may identify a primary contact person, who is eligible to vote, hold office, and serve on appointed groups.

 5. Honorary membership, in recognition of eminent distinction in any of the fields of the Society's objectives, may be extended to any person chosen by a two-thirds vote of the full membership of the Council following nomination by at least ten (10) individual members.
 Honorary membership shall be for life, and honorary members shall not be required to pay dues or other assessments.
 They shall have all the privileges of individual full members.
-The number of honorary members shall not exceed ten (10) at any one time.B.
+The number of honorary members shall not exceed ten (10) at any one time.

+B. Dues

+Changes in membership dues shall be determined by the Council.

+C. Involuntary Termination of Membership

+The membership of any member may be terminated for good cause which may include, among other reasons, any one (1) or more of the following reasons:

+1. Arrearage in dues, fees, assessments or other financial obligations to SAA for a period of thirty to sixty days after notice thereof has been sent to the member in arrears.
+Membership is subject to suspension or termination at the discretion of SAA under this provision.

+2. A final decision by the Council that a member has violated the SAA Code of Ethics; the Code of Conduct; the Equal Opportunity/Non-discrimination Policy; and the SAA Statement on Diversity, Equity, and Inclusion.

+Any member whose membership has been involuntarily terminated shall be prohibited, from the date of termination, from: attending, presenting, or exhibiting at the SAA Annual Meeting; attending or teaching an SAA education course; authoring for SAA publications; receiving an SAA award or recognition; or participating on Section discussion lists or events.

+Readmission.
+Any member whose membership was terminated involuntarily shall be eligible for readmission for membership in SAA by submitting a request to the SAA Council, provided that the basis for the original termination no longer exists.

+IV.
 Fellows of the Society of American Archivists

 To recognize sustained and outstanding achievements in pursuit of the goals of the profession and the work of the Society, there shall be a special class of individual members, known as Fellows of the Society of American Archivists, which shall consist of members elected to that class by a seventy-five percent (75%) vote of the Committee on the Selection of Fellows.
-The number of Fellows shall be no more than five percent (5%) of the total individual membership reported at the last annual business meeting of the Society.
-No member of the Society shall be elected a Fellow who has not been a full member of the Society in good standing for at least seven (7) years immediately preceding election.
+To be elected a Fellow, one must have been a member of the Society in good standing for at least seven (7) years, consecutively or non-consecutively.

-IV.
-DUES

-A member shall be enrolled upon the first payment of dues and shall receive benefits during the period for which dues have been paid.
-All dues shall be payable in advance.
-Membership in good standing shall cease when dues are 28 days in arrears.
-Changes in membership dues shall be determined by a majority vote of those members voting in a referendum conducted according to the bylaws of the Society.

 V. GOVERNANCE AND ADMINISTRATION